 Travelling to Belgium by Ferry

 If you’re traveling to Belgium from the UK, there are currently no direct passenger sailing ferries.
 We hope these routes get reinstated soon.

 There are number of other options.
 You could try either a ferry to Holland or a ferry to France and make the short drive over to Belgium.
 Holland, France and Belgium are all linked with a great motorway network.

 Where to Visit in Belgium

 Bruges in the north-west has seen the highest growth of tourism attracting visitors with its dynamic culture, artistic flair and pulsating nightlife.
 The picturesque facade of medieval architecture, sultry canals and fascinating history reflects much of Belgium’s charm and beauty.
-Likewise, the capital, Brussels is steeped in culture and history and there is no shortage of interesting places to explore.
-The Royal Palace or the Cathedral of St. Michel are not to be missed.
+Likewise, Brussels is steeped in culture and history.
+There is no shortage of interesting places to explore.
+The Royal Palace or the Cathedral of St. Michel is not to be missed.

 The medieval architecture and dreamy canals of Ghent make it appear charming and peaceful on the surface.
 Though when daylight falls, the strong student population of this sleepy city surface to to make an explosive nightlife scene.

 The fascinating blend of sweeping French boulevards and quaint cobbled streets of medieval Holland are best found in Liege or Namur.
 Both situated on the banks of the River Meuse in the stunning mountainous region of the Ardennes.
 Liege offers a peaceful getaway and some of the most beautiful panoramic views to be found anywhere in Belgium.